ohmu/omcache/README.rst

 documented and its details have changed occasionally between the releases so 100% compatibility is not possible.

+The default KETAMA implementation was changed in libmemcached 1.0.10.
+OMcache defaults to the new algorithm but also has support for the older algorithm, the caller must select the older algorithm if compatibility with older libmemcached versions is required.

 OMcache also provides a thin API compatibility wrapper header which allows simple applications to be converted to use OMcache instead of libmemcached by including "omcache_libmemcached.h" instead of "libmemcached/memcached.h".